adaapp/testing-dec2021-team1/README.md

 ## Testing Strategy

-Our first testing consisted of smoke testing, to determine whether the initial build is stable or not.
-We created a test to throw out an error when a user...
+Our first testing consisted of smoke testing, to determine whether the initial build is stable or not, to further testing.
+We wrote a few of these to make sure; using toBe, toEqual and toBeTruthy.

-We decided to work on testing our individual functions before incooperating the HTML/CSS...
+We decided to work on testing our individual functions before incooperating the HTML/CSS, to make sure our functions worked.

+First we created a describe block that converted hex to rgb.

+* We created a test to throw out an error when a user... *

 To ensure good coding practice throughout this project we regularly tested and went through our code reviews as a team on pull requests before they were merged into the main branch.

 Our workflow meant that we worked well as a team; one worked on the issue relevant to their area and if they needed help, it was easy to collobrate and let the rest of the team know.
 Once the coding, designs or testing had been completed, it was commited to a seperate branch on GitHub to be reviewed by the team and checked for conflicts, before being added to our final project.

-Finally, additional testing we carried out was to ensure... (e.g. no signs allowed input)

 ## UI Design